The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

 [here](./docs/user/BuildWithDocker.md).

 ### Prebuilt Binaries
-There are third-party vendors that distribute prebuilt binary versions of the applications required by ORFS.
-OpenROAD app, Yosys and Klayout.
-Note that the version you will install from a third party is not guaranteed to work with any version of ORFS.
+There are several third-party vendors that distribute pre-built versions of the applications required by ORFS including the OpenROAD application, Yosys and Klayout.
+Note that the version you will install from a third-party other than [Precision Innovations](https://precisioninno.com/) is not guaranteed to work with any version of ORFS.
 See instructions [here](./docs/user/BuildWithPrebuilt.md).

 ### Local Installation